symbol/symbol-docs/source/guidelines/sdk-development.rst

 Documenting your SDK
 ********************

 The SDKs need to be adopted by other developers.
 As a contributor, no one knows better than you how a determined SDK works.
-Consider helping others and spread the usage of the SDK by providing :doc:`the following documentation <sdk-documentation>`.
+Consider helping others and spread the usage of the SDK providing :doc:`the following documentation <sdk-documentation>`.

 ******************************
 Publishing the SDK as official
 ******************************

 To make an SDK officially supported, submit it as a `NIP <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0001.md>`_.
 The reason behind the NEM2 Improvement Proposal is to ensure that the new libraries are reviewed, tested and shared among NEM developers.

-***********
-Future work
-***********

-The current guideline shows what is done up to today since the SDK isn't complete.
-It will get updates according to the latest architecture/features.

 ********************
 Recommended Licenses